Leadership Roles

 Secretary

-The Secretary of the ISIE is responsible for keeping minutes at annual Council Meetings and performs other duties as prescribed by the Council.
+The Secretary of the ISIE is responsible for keeping minutes at Annual General Meetings and chairs the quarterly Board Meetings.
+The Secretary performs other duties as prescribed by the Board.

-The Council responsibilities are set forth in the By-laws.
-In addition to the statutory duties and responsibilities, the elected Councilors shall each serve as a liaison member of one of the Committees.
+The Board's responsibilities are set forth in the By-laws.
+In addition to the statutory duties and responsibilities, the elected Board Members shall each serve as a liaison member of one of the Committees or for one of the approved member proposals.
 The President shall appoint these posts.

 Nominating Committee

-The Nominating Committee helps to creates a slate of candidates for all open positions during the election cycle for the Society each year.
+The Nominating Committee creates a slate of candidates for all open positions during the election cycle for the Society each year.
 The committee is responsible for creating a transparent election process and managing the process.
-The Committee also re-evaluates position descriptions of the Council members and communicates with ISIE staff on election processes.
+The Committee also re-evaluates position descriptions of the Board members and communicates with ISIE staff on election processes.
 More on the election process can be found here.